 - Ensure all members of your study team are appropriately qualified and have met standards for eligibility to conduct research, including completion of human subjects protection training and disclosure of conflict of interest forms

-Request reliance on an external IRB by submitting a Reliance Request
+Request reliance on an external IRB by submitting a Reliance Request in Kuali Protocols.
+Instructions for using Kuali Protocols can be found in the Kuali Protocols instructional guides.

 Plan ahead.
 When you submit a reliance request, be ready to provide the following materials: